From Spreadsheets to Risk Scoring: How BPOs Manage Fraud at Scale

 5 Interview Questions Guaranteed to Reduce Turnover

 Hiring is hard.
 Hiring people that will stay in a position for a long time is even harder.
-Here are five questions guaranteed to flag a candidate for turnover risk and thus help you reduce employee turnover.
+Understanding how to reduce employee turnover through strategic interview questions can provide clear answers to retention challenges.

 Why Employee Engagement Doesn't Reduce Turnover